mo-arvan/llm-tfidf-recommender/README.md

 Run the below command to generate the augmented input.
 The augmented input will be saved in `data/offers_augmented.csv`.

+You must be inside the docker container to run the code.
 ```bash
 python src/llm_augmentation.py
 ```